 | Week 2 | |

-| Jan 26 | Lindeberg's exchange principle and alternate proof of the CLT.
+| Jan 26 | (Zoom lecture) Lindeberg's exchange principle and alternate proof of the CLT.
 More robust CLTs.
 Berry-Esseen quantitative CLT.
-Overview of other limit theorems and proof techniques. |
+[Video] [Board PDF] |

-| Jan 28 | Conditional expectation: intuition, definition, examples, existence theorem, and main properties. |
+| Feb 4 | Conditional expectation: definition, examples, existence theorem.
+Statement of Radon-Nikodym theorem. |

 Especially later in the course, we will touch on some rather technical issues about constructions and convergence of continuous-time stochastic processes, for which these might be useful further references: